Life

 Definition

 Life is speculation.
-Living systems engage in continuing hypothesis testing.
-They try out all solutions that are possible within the path-dependent search space.
-Living systems attempt billions simultaneous field tests and response tells them what works.
+Living systems engage in continuous hypothesis testing.
+They try solutions that remain possible within a path-dependent search space.
+They run billions of simultaneous field tests, and the results show what works.

 Margulis, Lynn, and Dorion Sagan.
 What Is Life?
 Berkeley: University of California Press, 2000.

-Life as an expression of motion or of energy dissipation.
-In this perspective, there is no hard ontological boundary between life and non-life as the universe consists of processes and complexification occurs in all kinds of systems.
+Life can also be understood as an expression of motion or energy dissipation.
+From this perspective, no hard ontological boundary separates life from non-life because the universe consists of processes, and complexification occurs across many kinds of systems.

 Kolb, Vera M., ed.
 Handbook of Astrobiology.
 Boca Raton: CRC Press, 2019.

 Life is a process of matter differentiation.
 It creates more complex worlds.
-Life explores 'spaces of possibilities', creates habitable niches within these spaces and fills them with innovations (species, behaviours, etc.).
+Life explores 'spaces of possibilities', creates habitable niches within those spaces, and fills them with innovations such as species and behaviours.

-New inventions exist along with and often depend on the previous ones (for new species and ecosystems, the existing ones are the environment, the resrources, places, etc.).
-Pre-existing form are the environment for the new forms from the beginning and new niches depend on the old patterns.
+New inventions coexist with, and often depend on, earlier ones.
+For new species and ecosystems, existing species and ecosystems provide the environment, resources, and places in which novelty emerges.
+Pre-existing forms shape the conditions for new forms from the outset, and new niches depend on older patterns.

-The layered approach to innovation is not optimal.
-The reuse and redeployment of existing blocks for new function has significant overheads and inefficiencies, sometime contradictions and negative consequences.
-Repetition of functions and the retention of the lower order functions can be useful for resilience in the face of change.
+This layered approach to innovation is not optimal.
+The reuse and redeployment of existing blocks for new functions creates overheads, inefficiencies, contradictions, and negative consequences.
+However, repeated functions and retained lower-order functions can support resilience in changing conditions.

 Chernyshenko, Serge V. “Phenomenon of Life: General Aspects.”
 In Encyclopedia of Ecology, edited by Brian Fath, 2nd ed.
 2008.
 Reprint, Oxford: Elsevier, 2019.